erik1066/anthstat-statistics/README.md

 double z = who2006.ComputeZScore(Indicator.BMIForAge, ageDays, bmi, Sex.Female);
 ```

-Some inputs are undefined per the WHO specifications.
+Some inputs are undefined per the WHO and CDC specifications.
 For example, the WHO 2007 Growth Reference defines ages (in months) between 61 and 228 for the BMI-for-Age indicator.
-Attempting to use an age value outside of this range will result in an exception since there is no data for which to compute a z-score.
+Attempting to use an age value outside of this range will result in an exception.